rlancer/google-managed-certs-gke/README.md

 $> gcloud compute forwarding-rules create https-global-forwarding-rule --global --ip-protocol=TCP --ports=443 --target-https-proxy=https-target --address static-https-ip
 ```

-Adjust the Service to include the Target Proxy, edit demo-svc.yaml to include the target-proxy Annotation: **This is undocumented, could be a bad move...**
+Adjust the Service to include the Target Proxy, edit demo-svc.yaml to include the target-proxy Annotation. **This is undocumented, could be a bad move...**

 ```yaml
 apiVersion: v1